STLabs/Articles/articles/TheComponentPattern.md

 # The Component Pattern

 The Component Pattern is a pattern I have identified in well structured systems.
 Software systems are a combination of structure, behavior, and state.
 Components define the structure of software systems.
-They are objects that have Actions, and Events.
+Components have inputs and outputs.
 Components of a system are composed together in the pattern shown below.
-The goals are:

 ![](../resources/images/ComponentPattern.jpg)

  A system composed from components.
-Arrows pointing in represent action methods.
-Arrows pointing out represent events.
-Outer component reacts to events of inner components.
+Arrows pointing in represent inputs.
+Arrows pointing out represent outputs.
+Outer component process output of inner child components.
 This keeps dependencies pointing inward.
-With composition of calls made inward, and events outward, no inner component is dependent on an outer component.
+With composition of input made inward, and output outward, no inner component is dependent on an outer component.
 Because the dependencies flow in the direction of composition of the system , the dependencies are inherent in the system itself.

+ The pattern is for composing software from "Components".
+It is intentionally simple and abstract and doesn't require a library or a framework.
+It is simply a pattern.
+How the pattern is implemented is not specified.

 ##Composition
 ![](../resources/images/Component_Composition.png)
-The pattern is for composing software from "Components".
-It is intentionally simple and abstract and doesn't require a library or a framework.
-It is just an pattern.

 There are two primary underlying principles:
 1. Software has three distinct axis: Structure, behavior, and state.
 2. Programming is an art of organization.
 Good structure supports good organization.

 The pattern asserts that an ideal system is composed as one hierarchy of components.

+1. There is no separate state tree.
+2. Child components do not dispatch actions specific to the parent, they dispatch processed input, or perhaps no output at all.

 ## What is a component?
-A component is any composable type that has inputs and outputs
+1. A component is any composable type that has inputs and outputs.
+2. Child components are inherently dependent on facts provided by it's input.
+3. Parent components are inherently interested in the facts provided by the output of it's children.
+4. Whether or not a component has state is irrelevant to the rest of the system.
+What matters is the output.